kayaman/magj-learn/src/content/docs/aws/mla/resources/questions.md

 *Baseline data, inference input data, and Amazon SageMaker Ground Truth labels*

 To monitor model quality, SageMaker Model Monitor requires these three inputs: (1) Baseline data from the initial model training, (2) Inference input data and predictions made by the deployed model, and (3) SageMaker Ground Truth labels associated with the inference inputs.
 Model Monitor compares the model's predictions with the Ground Truth labels to measure the quality and detect any drift from the baseline performance.

 ---

+A financial institution has developed a machine learning model to predict loan default risk.
+The model is based on various customer attributes such as income, credit history, and employment status.
+The model is currently in production, and the institution wants to monitor for potential statistical bias drift to ensure fair and accurate predictions.
+Which approach would require the least amount of effort for this scenario?

+*Use Amazon SageMaker Model Monitor, which integrates with Amazon SageMaker Clarify, to monitor the deployed model's predictions for bias drift.*

+Using SageMaker Model Monitor, which integrates with SageMaker Clarify, is the most suitable approach for monitoring the deployed model's predictions for statistical bias drift.
+SageMaker Model Monitor automates the process of merging prediction data with ground truth labels, computing baseline statistics and constraints, inspecting data for bias metrics and violations, and generating reports and alerts for bias drift detection.

+---